surbhibawaria/School_District_Analysis/README.md

 #### Math and Reading Scores by Grade

 Thomas High School have math average 83.6 and reading average 83.7 for the 9th grade in the original analysis.
-After replacing the ninth-grade scores, the math average and reading average values got chnages to 'nan', which are null-values in python programming language.
+After replacing the ninth-grade scores, the math average and reading average values got changed to 'nan' (which denotes null-value in python programming language).

 _Original Analysis_: